OpenTreeOfLife/reference-taxonomy/doc/scripting.md

-One of the arguments should be from a taxonomy that is about to be 'absorbed' but hasn't been yet, and the other should be from the taxonomy under construction (or vice versa), after it has had other source taxonomies absorbed into it.
+One of the arguments should be from a taxonomy that is about to be 'absorbed' but hasn't been yet, and the other should be from the taxonomy under construction, after it has had other source taxonomies absorbed into it.

     same(gbif.taxon("Plantae"), ott.taxon("Viridiplantae"))
     ott.absorb(gbif)